Department of Speech, Language, and Hearing Sciences

 Our degree programs are accredited by the American Speech, Language, Hearing Association's (ASHA) Council on Academic Accreditation (CAA).

 Five areas of emphasis are offered for the research Ph.D. degree: (1) speech pathology, (2) language, (3) audiology, (4) speech science, and (5) hearing science.
-The curriculum involves broad-based coursework and mentored experimental investigations followed by dissertation research.
+The curriculum for the full-time program involves broad-based coursework and mentored experimental investigations followed by dissertation research.